maluyckx/Network_Attacks/README.md

 ## BONUS : ARP cache poisoning

 The attack script for ARP <!---and DNS--> can <!---both--> be found in the `attacks/arp_cache_poisoning` folder.
-The first script performs an ARP cache poisoning attack by sending forged ARP packets (with the ip of the router for example) to the target, therefore, the packets will be redirected to the attacker's computer. <!--- The second script intercepts DNS responses and modifies them to redirect specified domain names to a fake IP address.
+The <!---first--> script performs an ARP cache poisoning attack by sending forged ARP packets (with the ip of the router for example) to the target, therefore, the packets will be redirected to the attacker's computer instead of the router. <!--- The second script intercepts DNS responses and modifies them to redirect specified domain names to a fake IP address.
 However, since this type of attack requires to be between the victim and the DNS server, it will be required to launch the ARP poisoning first.-->

 To launch the `ARP` attack from `ws2` (to target `ws3`), follow these steps :

 1) Open a new terminal window using the command `xterm ws2`.
 2) Move to the `attacks/arp_cache_poisoning/` directory.
-3) Run the command `python3 main_arp.py`. <!---For the DNS cache poisoning, we also need to run `python3 main_dns.py` (on another `xterm` terminal or in background) -->
+3) Run the command `python3 main.py`. <!---For the DNS cache poisoning, we also need to run `python3 main_dns.py` (on another `xterm` terminal or in background) -->
 4) Once the victim (`ws3`) attempts to make a request, the request will first go through `ws2` before reaching its final destination.
-5) ENjoy
+5) Enjoy.

 <!--- For the DNS cache poisoning, the script will replace the domain names by fake IP addresses before sending them back to the victim -->

 [comment]: <> (###########################################)

 ### Attack on ARP
-The `getmac()` function takes a `targetip` argument and creates an ARP request packet using the `Ether()` and `ARP()` functions with the destination MAC address set to the broadcast address (`ff:ff:ff:ff:ff:ff`) and the target IP address set to the `targetip` value.
+The `get_mac()` function takes a `target_ip` argument and creates an ARP request packet using the `Ether()` and `ARP()` functions with the destination MAC address set to the broadcast address (`ff:ff:ff:ff:ff:ff`).
 The `srp()` function is used to send the ARP request and wait for a response.
 If a response is received, the function returns the MAC address of the target IP address.

-The `spoofarpcache()` function takes `targetip`, `targetmac` and `sourceip` arguments and creates a spoofed ARP response packet using the `ARP()` function with the operation code set to 2 (ARP reply), the target IP address set to the `targetip` value, the source IP address set to the `sourceip` value, and the destination MAC address set to the `targetmac` value.
+The `spoof_arp_cache()` function takes `target_ip`, `target_mac` and `source_ip` arguments and creates a spoofed ARP response packet using the `ARP()` function with the operation code set to 2 (ARP reply), the target IP address set to the `target_ip` value, the source IP address set to the `source_ip` value and the destination MAC address set to the `target_mac` value.

+The `craft_packet_target_ip()` function takes `host_ip` and `target_ip` parameters and constructs a packet with a spoofed source IP address to transmit to the intended machine.
+The IP function is used to set the destination IP address to `host_ip` and the source IP address to `target_ip`.
+The TCP function is used to create a TCP segment with the destination port set to `80`, the source port assigned to a random short value and the flags attribute set to `S` (which indicates the type SYN).
+The packet is assembled by combining the IP and TCP layers.

 <!---
 ### Attack on DNS